kontext-e/kontext-e.github.io/drafts/executable-architecture-documentation.md

 ## The Future
-lots of work
+There is still lots of work to do.
+All the MPS languages are prototypes to explore the idea.
+They have to be developed to a usable state.
+Also a downloadable all-in-one release is essential for someone who wants to try out the stuff.
+And of course gathering hands-on experience in real life projects to get feedback for the direction of the development is really needed.
+Then there are more chapters in the acr42 template, and I'm sure that some of them can also have testable rules.
-make all the MPS languages better gather hands-on experience in real life projects find ways to check rules from other arc42 chapters Execute architecture tests from within MPS just like unit tests were executed within an IDE - port that from the Executable Specification project
+Last but not least it would be nice to execute the architecture tests from within MPS just like unit tests were executed within an IDE.
+This already works in the [Executable Specification project](http://subs.emis.de/LNI/Proceedings/Proceedings239/319.pdf)

-Give the software architects the most flexible and powerful tool for defining an architecture and crafting it into code.
-The combination of MPS, jQAssistant, and Neo4j is the best match for this.
-Asciidoc, PlantUML, arc42
+(in German) and could be ported.

+And I'm pretty sure some of you readers come up with lots of additional ideas.
+So let me know - in GitHub or via mail to jens dot nerche at kontext dash e dot de.